King Lindworm: Portugal

 In a Portuguese variant collected by Adolfo Coelho with the title O Príncipe Sapo ("The Prince a Toad"), a queen wishes that God may give her a son, even if it is a frog.
 It so happens and a frog son is born.
 The king announces that whoever comes forth to raise and rear the frog prince shall have him for husband and the entire kingdom.
 A woman introduces herself to the king and raises the frog.
 As she does so, she notices that the frog is no ordinary animal.
 She has a dream about a voice telling her to marry the frog and on the wedding night wear 7 skirts, to take each skirt off as the frog sheds one of its skins.
 The maiden disenchants the prince, who reveals he is human, but prefers to use the frog skin.
 His wife tells the king and queen the situation and they burn the seven frog skins.
 The prince tells his wife he will disappear and if his wife ever sees him again, to give him a kiss on the mouth.

 Spain

 Spanish scholar Julio Camarena calls type 433B El príncipe serpiente mata a las novias ariscas/antipáticas ("The serpent prince kills the unpleasant brides").

-In a Spanish variant collected in Cuenca by Aurélio M. Espinosa with the title El lagarto de las siete camisas ("The Lizard with Seven Skins"), a queen longs for a child, even if it is a lizard.
-God grants her wish and she gives birth to a lizard.
-Whenever a wet nurse tries to feed the child, the lizard bites off the wet nurse's breast.
-The royal couple finds a girl named Mariquita, who suckles the prince with a pair of iron breasts filled with milk.
-The lizard prince grows up and wants to marry.
-Mariquita's sisters are given to him: he expects his wife to stay awake and wait for him on their bed; they fail and he kills them.
-However, Mariquita stays awake and sees that the lizard is a prince underneath the animal skin.
-He puts the seven lizard skins on a couch and warns his wife not to touch them.
-Mariquita tells the queen about her son's secret and they decide to burn the lizard skins.
-They do and the prince disappears, which prompts a quest for him.
-This tale is classified as both ATU 433B and ATU 425A, "the Search for the Lost Husband".
+In his joint work with Spanish scholar Maxime Chevalier, the Spanish Folktale Index, type 433B is termed El príncipe serpiente [sapo] pide esposa ("The serpent [frog] prince asks for a bride").